 A FULLY COMPREHENSIVE VIRTUAL MUSEUM

-Post three months of lock-down, in response to the 2020 Covid 19 pandemic, the adoption of digital engagement has accelerated at an unprecedented pace across society and the cultural sector.
-Whilst the vast majority of institutions revert to their core physical-based operating models, Ben Uri will continue to invest in the digital arena and to engage through 20 different digital platforms, all of which lead back to this new virtual museum.
+In response to the 2020 Covid 19 pandemic, the adoption of digital engagement has accelerated at an unprecedented pace across society and the cultural sector.
+Post the pandemic the vast majority of institutions will revert to their core physical-based operating models.
+Ben Uri, however, will continue to invest in the digital arena and to engage through 20 different digital platforms, all of which lead back to this new virtual museum.

 All our programming initiatives and ingredients stem from the imaginative use of our distinctive and growing museum collection which uniquely represents the Jewish and immigrant contribution to British visual art since 1900.